- Why should I coach in AYSO?

-- What is the time commitment to being an AYSO coach?
+- What is the time commitment of being an AYSO coach?
 Assistant coach?

 Coaches run two weekday practices and a game on Saturday or Sunday.
 Coaching in AYSO is all about teaching and encouraging kids, and having a lot of fun.
-Parents help with team organization tasks.
+Parents will help with the team's organization tasks.

 - How old do I have to be to coach?

 You must be 18 years old or older to be an AYSO coach.
-Though AYSO appreciates and encourages young people to participate in all aspects of soccer including coaching, an individual under 18 years of age may not be listed as the head coach or assistant coach on the official roster due to liability issues.
-They can certainly assist in training and even make decisions regarding the team, but may not ever be left alone with players and may not be listed on the official roster.
+Though AYSO appreciates and encourages young people to participate in all aspects of soccer including coaching, an individual under 18 years of age may not be listed as the head coach or assistant coach on the official roster, due to liability issues.
+They can certainly assist in training and even make decisions regarding the team, but can't ever be left alone with players and can't be listed on the official roster.

 - How do I become a coach?